-The City will execute and deliver to the purchasers of the Bonds a Continuing Disclosure Certificate, the form of which is set forth as Appendix E to this Official Statement, pursuant to which the City will covenant and agree, for the benefit of the holders of the Bonds, consistent with the Rule 15c2-12 promulgated by the Securities and Exchange Commission under the Securities Exchange Act of 1934, to provide to the Municipal Securities Rulemaking Board (the "MSRB") annual financial information and operating data for the City, including audited financial statements of the City, within nine (9) months after the end of each fiscal year, commencing with the fiscal year ending on June 30, 2023, and, in a timely manner not in excess of ten (10) business days after the occurrence thereof, notices of certain listed events with respect to the Bonds, as required by Rule 15c2-12 and as more particularly set forth in Appendix E to this Official Statement.
+The City will execute and deliver to the purchasers of the Bonds a Continuing Disclosure Certificate, the form of which is set forth as Appendix E to this Official Statement, pursuant to which the City will covenant and agree, for the benefit of the holders of the Bonds, consistent with the Rule 15c2-12 promulgated by the Securities and Exchange Commission under the Securities Exchange Act of 1934, to provide to the Municipal Securities Rulemaking Board (the "MSRB") annual financial information and operating data for the City, including audited financial statements of the City, within nine (9) months after the end of each fiscal year, commencing with the fiscal year ending on June 30, 2024, and, in a timely manner not in excess of ten (10) business days after the occurrence thereof, notices of certain listed events with respect to the Bonds, as required by Rule 15c2-12 and as more particularly set forth in Appendix E to this Official Statement.
 The City will also agree to provide notice, in a timely manner, to the MSRB of any failure of the City to provide required annual financial information referred to in the Continuing Disclosure Certificate to the MSRB.
 The continuing obligation of the City to provide annual financial information and notices referred to above will terminate with respect to the Bonds when the Bonds are defeased or no longer outstanding.
 Any failure by the City to comply with the foregoing will not constitute a default with respect to the Bonds.

-The City failed to timely file its Annual Comprehensive Financial Report ("ACFR") for the fiscal years ended June 30, 2018, June 30, 2020, June 30, 2021 and June 30, 2022, as required by its existing continuing disclosure undertakings.
-The City has agreed in certain of its existing continuing disclosure undertakings with respect to certain of its bonds issued prior to the calendar year 2012 to provide annual financial information within six months after the end of each fiscal year (the ""Pre-2012 Undertakings").
-The City has agreed in certain of its existing continuing disclosure undertakings with respect to certain of its bonds issued in calendar year 2012 and thereafter to provide annual financial information within nine months after the end of each fiscal year.
+The City has agreed in certain of its existing continuing disclosure undertakings with respect to certain of its bonds issued prior to the calendar year 2012 to provide certain annual financial and operating information, including its audited financial statements (collectively the "Annual Report"), within six months after the end of each fiscal year (the "Pre-2012 Undertakings").
+The City has agreed in certain of its existing continuing disclosure undertakings with respect to certain of its bonds issued in calendar year 2012 and thereafter to provide the Annual Report within nine months after the end of each fiscal year.

-The ACFR for the fiscal year ended June 30, 2018 was filed on August 16, 2019 and the Additional Information (defined below) for the fiscal year ended June 30, 2018 was filed on May 8, 2020, as described below.
-The ACFR and the Additional Information for the fiscal year ended June 30, 2020 was filed on March 12, 2021, which constituted a late filing under the Pre-2012 Undertakings only.
-The ACFR and the hereinafter defined Additional Information for the fiscal year ended June 30, 2021 was filed on March 23, 2022 and March 24, 2022, which constituted a late filing under the Pre-2012 Undertakings only.
-The City's ACFR and Additional Information for the fiscal year ended June 30, 2022 was filed on April 10, 2023.
+For the fiscal year ended June 30, 2019, the City failed to include in its Annual Report, annual updates of certain required information relating to assessed value of taxable commercial real property and anticipated borrowing requirements for the City's Capital Improvement Program (referred to herein as the "Additional Information").
+On May 8, 2020, the City made a late filing of the Additional Information for the fiscal year June 30, 2019.
+The Annual Report (including the Additional Information) for the fiscal year ended June 30, 2020 was filed on March 12, 2021, which constituted a late filing under the Pre-2012 Undertakings only.
+The Annual Report and the Additional Information for the fiscal year ended June 30, 2022 was filed on March 23, 2022 and March 24, 2022, which constituted a late filing under the Pre-2012 Undertakings only.
+The Annual Report (including the Additional Information) for the fiscal year ended June 30, 2022 was filed on April 10, 2023, which constituted a late filing under all of the City's continuing disclosure undertakings.
+The Annual Report (including the Additional Information) for the fiscal year ended June 30, 2023 was filed on March 29, 2024, which constituted a late filing under the Pre-2012 Undertakings only.